 After going through this blog, we will be familiar with

-Before moving any further, let's define the term loss function and quickly review one famous optimization algorithm, gradient descent.
+Before moving further, let’s define the term loss function and quickly review one famous optimization algorithm, gradient descent.

-For example, suppose we are designing an email spam classifier model via our machine learning algorithms.
+For example, we are designing an email spam classifier model via our machine learning algorithms.
 The focus is to ensure that any new email in our inbox must be accurately categorized with spam or non-spam tag.
-But how do we check that?
-That's where the role of the loss function comes into the picture.
-We try to frame our problem statement in the form of numbers such that computers understand what they need to do.
+But how do we check that this categorization is happening correctly?
+If some important mail gets labelled spam, we might lose critical communication.

 In Machine Learning, we have multiple observations using which we train our machines to solve a particular problem statement.
 The cost function is nothing but the average of the loss values coming from all the data samples.